Note: This blog was originally written in Dec. 2019. It has been updated in 2022 for style and content.

 Bob and his wife moved into Otterbein in September 2015.
 At the same time, Bob’s mother also moved into the assisted living center on campus, where she lived for just over a year.

 The couple enjoys life in their patio home, which is located in a secluded nook of campus near the woods.
-And the fact that the home is all on one floor has been helpful for Bob’s wife, who has trouble going up and down stairs.
+And the fact that the home is all on one floor has been helpful for both Bob and his wife.

 “With the continuing care, you have the security of knowing you’re in a system that you’re not going to be turned away from,” he said.

 As the volunteer chaplain, Bob said he likes the fact that Otterbein is affiliated with the United Methodist Church and offers a Christian perspective.

 “There’s a flavor here that may not be as evident at a regular nursing home somewhere,” he said.

 Spirituality at Otterbein: An interview with Pastor George Phillips >>

 Even though retirement can be a chance to re-focus on how you spend your days, you don’t have to stop doing the things you love.

 For Bob, that means carrying out his volunteer chaplain duties, filling in for pastors in the larger community when needed, and writing a monthly Chaplain’s Corner column in the Otterbein Marblehead newsletter.

 “When we get older … we can still stay active.
 And we have more experience in working with people and life than a 35-year-old does, so we bring wisdom into it,” he said.
 “I maintain that even if a person can’t get out of bed, as a Christian they can still let Christ’s love flow through them.”